VlachosGroup/openmkm/docs/output.md

 6. **kf.out**:
    - Lists the forward rate constants, **k<sub>f</sub>**, of the reactions
-   - Calculated at the reactor inlet temperature and input pressure or calculated at the reactor outlet temperature and pressure.
+   - Calculated at the reactor inlet temperature and input pressure.
    - Formulas:
       1. Adsorption reaction:
       2. Surface reaction: